 Individual Therapy in Scottsdale, AZ

-Helping adults make sense of what happens in their relationships
+Helping adults make sense of themselves, their relationships, and the patterns shaping their experience.

 WHEN THINGS START TO FEEL HARD